mattdesl/subscapes/README.md

 ## Web/Frontend Tools

-I also plan on building a small gallery page that allows you to quickly view all 650 mints in real-time, at full resolution.
+I plan on building a small gallery page that allows you to quickly view all 650 mints in real-time, at full resolution.
 Check back later.

-## Artist-Signed Archival Prints
+## Archival Limited-Edition Signed Prints

-In the next couple weeks I'll be providing options to purchase signed archival-quality inkjet prints from the limited set of 650 mints.
+I'll be partnering with [ArtxCode](https://www.artxcode.io/) to produce bespoke, archival quality limited-edition signed & framed prints from the minted set of 650.
+You can see these as 1/1 physical works tied to the digitally owned token, for collectors who plan to archive and exhibit the minted works long-term.
 Keep an eye on my Twitter or the [#subscapes discord channel](https://discord.com/channels/411959613370400778/833713318107545670) for details.

 ## Source Code & License